![]() |

 Certifying CopiesPrevious Page

-To certify a copy of a power of attorney, a notary public must attach a notarial certificate to the copy, stating that the copy is a true and correct copy. | True False |
+To certify a copy of a power of attorney, a notary public must know what everything in the document means. | True False |

 A notary public does not need to record the following details in their sequential journal each time the notary public certifies a copy of a power of attorney. | True False |